thisissoon/FM-API/README.rst

 Events
 ------

-The API will publish several events to a Redis Pubsub channel called ``fm:player:channel``.
+The API will publish several events to a Redis Pubsub channel called ``fm:events``.
 This events include pause events and track adding.
 All events sent by the system are sent as JSON objects with an element in the object called ``event`` with the value being the event type.